nbw/web/content/blog/posts/ga-and-wa.md

 **Difficulty Level**: Intermediate-ish

 If there's one particle that's always stumped me, it's が.
-They way I've always used it is by memorizing set phrases like:
+The way I've always used it is by memorizing set phrases like:

 「 TOPIC 」が　＋　あります。